morganmayday/tayen-core/traits/ashyl.md

 III: When you take damage of an Ashen type (cold, mental, spectral, thunder, or lucent), you can negate _all_ past the first point of damage.
 You can do this only once before you Rest.

-IV: all damage you inflict counts as your Ashen damage type? do we still have damage types
+IV: When you directly inflict damage of any type, you can change it to your Ashen type.